 Published: July 2016 by Simon & Schuster

-Other works: This is Waal’s first Novel.
+Other works by this author: This is Waal’s first Novel.
 She has another book called The Trick to Time that was released in March of 2018.

 It’s 1981, a year of riots and royal weddings.
 The Dukes of Hazzard is on TV and Curly Wurlys are in the shops.
 And trying to find a place in it all is young Leon.